Ivangorod: Restricted access

 The town of Ivangorod is included into the border security zone, intended to protect the borders of Russia from unwanted activity.
 In order to visit the zone, a permit issued by the local Federal Security Service department or a valid Schengen visa is required.
 An EU passport with a Russian visa is also valid (2016).

 Economy

 Industry

 Ivangorod has enterprises of textile, food, and timber industries, as well as a plant producing metallic plants and reservoirs.
 The Narva Hydroelectric Station is located in the town limits as well.

 Transportation

-The railway connecting St. Petersburg with Tallinn passes through Ivangorod.
-There is infrequent suburban service to Baltiysky railway station of St. Petersburg, as well as passenger service to Tallinn.
+The railway connecting Saint Petersburg with Tallinn passes through Ivangorod.
+There is infrequent suburban service to Baltiysky railway station of Saint Petersburg, as well as passenger service to Tallinn.

-The A180 Highway connects St. Petersburg and Ivangorod.
-It coincides with the European route E20 connecting St. Petersburg via Tallinn with Shannon Airport.
+The A180 Highway connects Saint Petersburg and Ivangorod.
+It coincides with the European route E20 connecting Saint Petersburg via Tallinn with Shannon Airport.

 Culture

 Ivangorod contains thirty-three cultural heritage monuments of federal significance and additionally seven objects classified as cultural and historical heritage of local significance.
 All federal monuments are related to the Ivangorod Fortress.
 The fortress functions as a museum.